March 8, 2011

 In this series I show the effects of the demise of local economies that historically sustained rural communities.
 Many of my images contain the remains of an earlier time when locally owned stores and family farms were the norm.
-Today chain stores and agribusiness are prevalent in rural communities.
-These communities are struggling to thrive in the global economy, and my images reflect that reality.
+Today chain stores and agribusiness have displaced these resources.

 Rural places are often described as places where time moves slowly, if at all.
 But if one looks closely, they will see that a significant change has taken place, and it is signified by Monsanto signs tacked to fence posts, as well as the ubiquitous sightings of Dollar General stores.
 These communities are struggling to thrive in the global economy, and my images are one reflection of that reality.